-Friends has Ross's former wife, Carol, and her partner Susan.
+- Friends has Ross's former wife, Carol, and her partner Susan.
 Ross's son, Ben, splits his time between his dad and moms.
 In one episode, Ben refers to Chandler as "Daddy."
-Of course, at the end of the show, it's indicated Ben ends up with three when its made clear that Ross and Rachel are back together, this time for good.
+Of course, at the end of the show, it's indicated Ben ends up with three when Ross and Rachel are back together, this time for good.

 Ross: No no—one daddy, two mommies.

-Full House.
+- Full House (and its Sequel Series, Fuller House).
 It's right there in the opening paragraph of its page.

-Mohinder and Matt raising Molly in Heroes.
-It was... weird, and the shippersloved it.
+- Mohinder and Matt raising Molly.
+It was... weird, and the shippers loved it.

-Only temporary, but how about Hiro and Ando looking after Baby Matt Parkman?
+- Only temporary, but Hiro and Ando looked after Baby Matt Parkman.